LucasDelfino92/morrowindsharp/mw2.md

 - Click **Set as data files directory**.
 - Uncheck **Putting Power in Willpower - Absorbonach.ESP**

-> This disables the showcase feature where Atronachs regenerate health from elemental attacks matching their element which, for all intents and purposes, is just a gimmick that occupies one .esp slot (as they are immune to their own elements in the vanilla game either way).
+> This disables the gimmicky feature where Atronachs regenerate health from elemental attacks matching their element (they are immune to their own elements in the vanilla game either way).

 [**Wings of Will - Willpower Based Levitation Speed**](https://www.nexusmods.com/morrowind/mods/46626)
 Levitation speed is now based on Willpower attribute instead of Speed.
 Calculations are otherwise the same.